Pot smokers’ holiday 4/20 sees 12% more fatal car crashes compared to control days

 Marijuana can also do the following to those driving while high:

 - Impair judgment

 Two large European studies found that drivers with THC in their systems are approximately twice as likely to be involved in a fatal crash as drivers who had not ingested drugs or alcohol.
 This can rise to three or even seven times more likely for drivers with high levels of THC from marijuana.
 When combined with alcohol, highs are more intense and make someone driving while high even more dangerous to others.

 Need a lawyer who knows Colorado’s DUI laws?

 If you or a loved one have been hurt in a car accident that involved marijuana, you are going to need an attorney who knows Colorado’s DUI laws.
-Call 303-647-4397 to talk to me or email me here if you need a Denver-area lawyer who has experience with handling DUI cases and can help you.
+Email me here if you need a Denver-area lawyer who has experience with handling DUI cases and can help you.